-Having applied the test outlined in sections 16 and 17 of the Act, I have decided to fully exempt from release the summary of Cabinet decision CAB18/648 as required by section 24(1) of the Act.
+Having applied the test outlined in sections 16 and 17 of the Act, I have decided to fully exempt from release the summary of Cabinet decision CAB19/238 and the TBL summary as required by section 24(1) of the Act.
 On balance, the factors favouring non-disclosure outweigh the factors favouring disclosure and the potential harm to the Territory's economy that could result from disclosure is greater than any factor favouring disclosure.